 TL;DR?
 Here's the outline

 General Tips for Travelling on a Budget

-- We’ve all heard that it is cheapest to book direct with the property you are going to stay at.
-Multiple times I have had this proven incorrect, so do assume it is always the case.
-Check the room rates on 2-3 booking websites as well as direct to find the best price.
+- We’ve all heard that it is cheapest to book directly with the property you are going to stay at.
+Multiple times I have had this proven incorrect, so don’t assume it is always the case.
+Check the room rates on 2-3 booking websites as well as directly to find the best price.